-Trinity College Dublin is inviting applications for Global Excellence Undergraduate Scholarships.
-These are exclusively for non-EU students starting a full-time undergraduate course in 2019/20.
+Trinity College Dublin is inviting applicants for the Global Excellence Undergraduate Scholarships provided by Trinity College Dublin.
+These are exclusively for non-EU students starting a full-time undergraduate course in 2023-2024.

 College offers a number of scholarship opportunities for prospective and current students interested in study or research at Ireland’s leading university to assist students of limited means and reward academic achievement.

 A fine program for non-EU students in Ireland.

 The mission of UCD is to advance knowledge, to pursue truth, and to foster learning, in an atmosphere of discovery, creativity, and innovation, drawing out the best in each student and contributing to the social, cultural and economic life of Ireland in the wider world.
 Trinity is Ireland’s top-ranked university, and the only Irish university in the world top 100 universities.

 - Awards: Scholarships valued at Up to 5000 euro each, applied as a reduction to the tuition fees of a full-time undergraduate programme for the first year of study only.

 - Applicants who have non-EU status and will pay tuition fees at the non-EU rate.

 - Where there is competition for places, have good enough examination results to be included among those to whom offers are made (see Leaving Certificate scoring system, Advanced GCE (A-Level) scoring system or Other examination systems).

 - How to Apply: Students have to take admission in the bachelor’s degree program at the university